activescott/home-infra/README.md

 # TODO:
 - home-assistant has a cert now, but still need to set it up to restart using home assistant automation
+- docker hub won't support auto-build soon.
+So need to push containers from this repo in github actions
 - Alerting needs setup if a cron job fails.
 Kibana container with alerting? stdin+logstash?